antpass79/tic-tac-toe-server/README.md

 On the server side my goals are to learn node.js and express.

 The last goal is to learn python and tensorflow.
-In the reference section, there is a link of a very good article and code about deep learning, from which I took all the code for the agent project.
+In the reference section, there is a link to a very good article and code about deep learning, from which I took all the code for the agent project.

 During the development other concepts came in my mind, the first one is Docker, so I decided to move all projects on containers.
-The second one is based on the gift I made to myself, the Raspberry, so my aim is to move all on that device...step by step.
+The second one is based on the gift I made to myself, the Raspberry (TODO), so my aim is to move all on that device...step by step.

 ## Projects

 The game is organized in the following projects:

 - client
   - angular
   - react (TODO)